bimzty/bimzty.github.io/README.md

 I was mainly involved in identifying mutational hotspots and capturing the mutation distribution using the Gaussian process on the SARS-CoV-2 spike protein.

 ### Background & Explain
-Mutational Hotspots are the places on the protein where the mutation frequency is higher than in other places, they are the main consideration for designing experiments and vaccines.
+Mutational hotspots are the places on the protein where the mutation frequency is higher than in other places, they are the main consideration for designing experiments and vaccines.
 Furthermore, we would like to capture the regression patterns for this protein, for potential prediction tasks in future research.

 ### 1.1 Applying a weighted average proximity scoring function for identifying hotspots
-Check the 'Identifying hotspots use WAP method' Rmd file.
-The idea of the method is from a Comprehensive assessment of cancer missense mutation clustering in protein structures by Atanas Kamburov et, al. The WAP algorithm from this article is first used for identifying clusters that are significant for mutation.
-I furthermore improve the methods by adding an adaptive step for finding the optimal size of each cluster before the original process.
+Check the 'Identifying hotspots using the WAP method' Rmd file.
+The idea for the method comes from 'A comprehensive assessment of cancer missense mutation clustering in protein structures' by Atanas Kamburov et, al. The WAP algorithm from this article is first used for identifying clusters that are significant for mutation.
+I further improve the methods by adding an adaptive step for finding the optimal size of each cluster before the original process.

 <p align="center">
   <img src="https://github.com/bimzty/bimzty.github.io/blob/main/Photos/WAP.png " width="400" />
 </p>
 <p align="center">
-  <em>weighted average proximity function, consider mutation frqency between a pair of residues (N<sub>q</sub> and N<sub>r</sub>) and distance between residues (the exponential term)</em>
+  <em>weighted average proximity function, consider mutation frequency between a pair of residues (N<sub>q</sub> and N<sub>r</sub>) and distance between residues (the exponential term)</em>
 </p>

 ### 1.2 Applying K-means or DBSCAN method for identifying hotspots